dotnet/machinelearning/README.md

 ## Code examples

 Here is a snippet code for training a model to predict sentiment from text samples.
-You can find complete samples in [samples repo](https://github.com/dotnet/machinelearning-samples).
+You can find complete samples in the [samples repo](https://github.com/dotnet/machinelearning-samples).

 ```C#
 var dataPath = "sentiment.csv";